 NOTE: 1st cake, I used a cake ring, which I need to wrap with foil to prevent leakage, and also I found that the cake ring was too short.

 2nd cake, I used back the same normal 8″ round cake pan that I used to bake the sponge cake.
+If using this method, do the reverse i.e. pour in the custard layer first, followed by the cake layer.
 Before pouring in the first layer of custard, just rinse the pan and shake off access water.
 This will enable the cake to drop out easily once it’s set in the fridge for a few hours.
 Do not be tempted to cut it until it is in the fridge overnight.

 1. Bake cake using recipe from here.
 Allow to cool completely before slicing of the top crust and then slice the cake into 3 layers.

-2. Place water in a large stainless steel pot and sprinkle agar-agar powder over it.
-Then add sugar, butter, pandan juice and salt and using a spatula, stir until sugar has dissolved.
+2. Place Pandan juice in a large stainless steel pot and sprinkle agar-agar powder over it.
+Then add sugar, butter and salt and using a spatula, stir until sugar has dissolved.
 Set aside for at least 30 minutes.